meco-group/mit-impact-2024/index.md

 Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation.

-**Participation at the workshop is free of charge, but registration is compulsory**, and **limited to students/researchers/professors associated to MIT**.
+**Participation at the workshop is free of charge, but registration is compulsory**, and **limited to staff/students/researchers/professors/others associated to MIT or KU Leuven**.
 Please contact the organizers in case you have any question.

 **Lunch will be provided during the two days of the workshop**.